The Committee consisted of the following Members:

 In terms of how a public goods scheme could operate, we have in the UK 30 years’ experience with agri-environment schemes.
 The first schemes were developed in Norfolk and then rolled out throughout Europe through the common agricultural policy.
 We are world leaders at developing agri-environment schemes, which are the blueprint for the public goods scheme that the Bill proposes.
 There is a huge amount of debate to be had over the next two or three years about how best to design the scheme in a way that works for farmers, the environment and the taxpayer.

 Martin Lines: We understand it to be a framework Bill: much of the detail about how it will be delivered to farmers will come later.
-We in ELS and HLS know that we can deliver great stewardship.
+We in entry level stewardship and higher level stewardship know that we can deliver great stewardship.
 Some of the reward for that is not great.
 There are a whole load of assets on our landscape that many farmers can actually get better rewarded for—it is not just about how we manage the food production side, but how we manage our landscapes.
 Some farmers can get rewarded more for the landscape side and then get the food production from that, because they have limited capacity within that landscape to get financial rewards.
 It is about having a joined-up approach.

 Patrick Begg: Tom makes a good point about the mechanisms that need to underpin this, which are around multi-annual payments.
 It is about being able to see something that goes beyond the political cycle.
 That is one thing that the common agricultural policy has actually delivered—some certainty and confidence in the farming industry in what they need to invest in.
 That is one of the things that we really need.